tstockwell/TermSatNet/README.md

 X includes an algorithm that guides the proof process, thus the proof process is automatic.

 ## [Proof Complexity in System X](https://github.com/tstockwell/TermSatNet/wiki/complexity)

-It is shown that, by reducing expressions from the bottom up, only standard and minimal expressions need ever be included in an e-graph.

 It is shown that the number of expressions in a saturated e-graph is limited to a quadradic function of the size of the root expression.
 > In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.